multiversx/mx-exchange-docs/docs/xmex-and-energy/xmex.md

 ---
 sidebar_position: 1
-id: xmex-and-energy
+id: xmex
 sidebar_label: What is xMEX?
 title: What is xMEX?
 ---
 <img src="/docs/features/xmex-header.webp" alt="xExchange xMEX Token" />

 :::info
-xMEX is the time-locked equivalent of [MEX](/mex-tokenomics/what-is-mex.md).
+xMEX is the time-locked equivalent of [MEX](/mex/what-is-mex.md).
 It has the same value, but for a certain period of time it can’t be bought, sold, or transferred.
 :::

 :::note